 Dentists pioneered the use of oral appliance therapy for the treatment of obstructive sleep apnea and snoring in adults.
 An oral appliance is a device worn in the mouth only during sleep.
 It fits like a sports mouth guard or orthodontic retainer.
 A custom-fit oral sleep appliance is an effective treatment that prevents the airway from collapsing by supporting the jaw in a forward position.

-Loud snoring, being exhausted and excessive daytime sleepiness are common warning signs for obstructive sleep apnea.
-Diagnosis of sleep apnea is rendered by a board certified sleep physician who analyzes the results of a sleep test.
+Loud snoring, being exhausted and excessive daytime sleepiness are common warning signs of obstructive sleep apnea.
+Diagnosis of sleep apnea is rendered by a board-certified sleep physician who analyzes the results of a sleep test.
 A sleep test can be taken at a sleep testing facility, or at home by means of a portable sleep monitor.
 If you have snoring without sleep apnea, your doctor should give you a prescription for an oral sleep appliance.
 If you have sleep apnea, your doctor will discuss treatment options with you.

 The most common treatment for sleep apnea is continuous positive airway pressure (CPAP) therapy.
 The CPAP machine keeps your airway open by providing forced air through flexible tubing.
 CPAP therapy requires you to wear a mask as you sleep.
 Although CPAP therapy is effective, some people are unable to adhere to it.
 Your doctor should consider giving you a prescription for a sleep apnea appliance if you are unable to tolerate CPAP therapy or prefer an alternate treatment.
 Many people like an oral appliance because it is comfortable, quiet, portable and easy to wear.
 In some severe cases of sleep apnea, upper airway surgery may be another treatment option.

 The first step in your journey toward a beautiful, healthy smile is to make your reservation with our friendly dental experts.
 Please give us a call or complete the appointment request form on this page to begin the process and one of our friendly scheduling coordinators will be in touch with you shortly to finalize your reservation.